DFabric/DPlatform-Shell/README.md

 Arch Linux.
 Partial support, not tested

-A x86, x86-64 or armv[6,7,8] CPU.
+A x86, x86-64 or ARMv[6,7,8] CPU.

 Development is still active.
 Most things should work, but problems could occur, more testing is needed.
 Please feel free to open an issue and create a pull request, all contributions are welcome!

 ## Roadmap
  - [1] Install apps efficiently through a terminal UI - In progress
  - (2) DPlatform Web GUI to manage apps easily - Early prototypes started
  - (3) Build a custom image with DPlatform Web GUI auto-configuration - Planned
- - DNS and secure firewall pass-trough via [localtunnel](https://localtunnel.me/)
+ - DNS and secure firewall pass-through via [localtunnel](https://localtunnel.me/)
  - Enhance the security.
 [Caddy](https://caddyserver.com/), Nginx reverse proxy, [Let's Encrypt](https://letsencrypt.org/) certificate

 ### Other informations
 Each app have its own dedicated user, most their own `/home/app_user` directory

 If you want to contribute, you should see [CONTRIBUTING.md](https://github.com/j8r/DPlatform/blob/master/CONTRIBUTING.md)